Thomas Monheim

-Thomas Andrew Monheim is an American intelligence officer serving as the Inspector General of the United States Intelligence Community.
-He was confirmed by the Senate on September 30, 2021, to be the permanent Inspector General.
+Thomas Andrew Monheim is an American intelligence officer and lawyer who served as the inspector general of the United States Intelligence Community.
+He was confirmed by the Senate on September 30, 2021, to be the permanent inspector general.
 He previously served as general counsel of the National Geospatial-Intelligence Agency.

 Education

 Monheim is a graduate of the University of Pennsylvania, the UCLA School of Law, and National War College.

 Career

 Military service

 Monheim has served as a prosecutor, defense counsel, military judge, and deputy general counsel of the White House Military Office.
 He was mobilized for nine months in support of Operation Enduring Freedom and again for nine months in support of Operation Iraqi Freedom.

-Monheim retired as a colonel from the air Air Force Reserves.
+Monheim retired as a colonel from the Air Force Reserve.

 U.S. intelligence community acting inspector general

 Monheim became acting inspector of the intelligence community on April 3, 2020, after President Donald Trump fired his predecessor, Michael Atkinson.